O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Introduction

-To address these challenges, we propose O3N, the first pure visual, end-to-end omnidirectional open-vocabulary occupancy prediction framework.
-The novelty is three-fold: (1) We propose a dual-branch Polar-spiral Mamba (PsM) module to effectively capture finer-grained geometric and semantic details and alleviate learning difficulties caused by data discontinuities near the poles in a cylindrical voxel representation~\cite{zuo2023pointocc,ming2025occcylindrical,wu2025omniocc}.
-This design better aligns with panoramic geometry.
-(2) Prior work in 2D open-vocabulary segmentation~\cite{cho2024cat_seg,xie2024sed}, shows that refining the matching costs between text and pixel features via cost aggregation is beneficial for semantic learning.
-We propose the Occupancy Cost Aggregation (OCA) to construct a voxel–text cost volume and aggregate it with spatial and class-wise reasoning, improving robustness to overfitting in the open-vocabulary space.
-(3) The inherent modality gap between text, pixel, and voxel embeddings introduces noise, increases learning complexity, and impairs generalization to unseen semantics~\cite{tan2023ovo,cho2024cat_seg,zhao2025dpseg}.
-To effectively narrow the semantic gap across modalities, we propose a gradient-free aggregation mechanism, called Natural Modality Alignment (NMA).
-Extensive experiments on the challenging QuadOcc and Human360Occ benchmarks~\cite{shi2025oneocc} demonstrate that O3N achieves state-of-the-art open-vocabulary occupancy prediction, achieving ${+}2.21$ mIoU/${+}3.01$ \emph{Novel} mIoU on QuadOcc and ${+}0.86$/${+}1.54$ on Human360Occ over the baseline.
+To address these challenges, we propose O3N, the first framework for open-vocabulary 3D occupancy prediction from a single omnidirectional RGB image.
+The novelty is threefold: (1) To address the spatial discontinuities and non-uniform geometric organization introduced by cylindrical voxel partitioning, we design a dual-branch Polar-spiral Mamba (PsM) module that jointly models cylindrical and Cartesian voxel representations.
+By traversing polar features in a spiral order and progressively integrating them with Cartesian voxel features, PsM captures fine-grained geometric structures and long-range semantic dependencies while alleviating discontinuities near the angular boundaries of cylindrical representations~\cite{zuo2023pointocc,ming2025occcylindrical,wu2025omniocc}.
+This design facilitates seamless $360^\circ$ spatial perception for autonomous mobility agents in complex surrounding environments.
+(2) Prior research works in 2D open-vocabulary segmentation~\cite{cho2024cat_seg,xie2024sed} show that refining the matching costs between text and pixel features via cost aggregation is beneficial for semantic learning.
+To mitigate unreliable voxel–text matching caused by uneven panoramic visual evidence and imbalanced voxel sampling, we propose the Occupancy Cost Aggregation (OCA), which constructs an occupancy cost volume and aggregates it through spatial and class-wise reasoning, yielding more spatially coherent and semantically discriminative matching.
+This structured reasoning improves geometry–semantic consistency across the surrounding space, supporting more reliable occupancy perception of roads, structures, and mobility participants.
+(3) The inherent modality gaps among text, pixel, and voxel embeddings can introduce noisy cross-modal correspondences and weaken generalization to unseen semantics~\cite{tan2023ovo,cho2024cat_seg,zhao2025dpseg}.
+To reduce such noisy correspondences and mitigate overfitting to the limited semantic categories observed during training, we propose a gradient-free aggregation mechanism termed Natural Modality Alignment (NMA).
+NMA harmonizes these heterogeneous representations without introducing additional gradient-based adaptation, thereby improving semantic transfer to previously unseen categories and enhancing the extensibility of perception systems in open-world mobility scenarios.
+Extensive experiments on the challenging QuadOcc and Human360Occ benchmarks~\cite{shi2026oneocc} demonstrate that O3N achieves state-of-the-art open-vocabulary occupancy prediction, achieving ${+}2.21$ mIoU and ${+}3.01$ \emph{Novel} mIoU on QuadOcc and ${+}0.86$ and ${+}1.54$ on Human360Occ over the baseline.